apache/usergrid/stack/awscluster/README.md

 *UNDER CONSTRUCTION*

-This project provides a AWS Cloud Formation template that launches a complete Usergrid installation on Amazon EC2.
-Currently it launches a set of instances running Cassanrda Elastic Search.
+This project provides a AWS Cloud Formation template that launches and configures a complete Usergrid installation on Amazon EC2 including Tomcat intances, Cassandra instances, Security Groups, a Load Balancer and DNS records.

 Two parts: